fuatakgun/eufy_security/README.md

 In upcoming steps, you are going to install at least one add-on and one integration.

 In Home Assistant eco-system, if you are using Supervised or HASS OS based setup, you can use `Add-ons` page of Home Assistant to install these.
 If you are running Core or you don't have `Add-ons` option in your setup, you need to install the docker and run these containers yourself.
 You will see respective commands in respective steps.
+If you are interested in composing of your docker container, please check the end section

 This integration is not part of Home Assistant Core so you have to install this as a custom integration.
 There are two ways of doing this, either manaully downloading and copying files or using HACS (Home Assistant Community Store).
 I will be using HACS method here.